Improving Automated Driving through POMDP Planning with Human Internal States: Problem Formulation

 where

 That is, there is a positive reward for reaching the target lane within the distance limit, and hard brakes and slow velocity for any car are penalized.
-The weight $\lambda$ balances the competing goals and can be adjusted to create an approximate curve of Pareto-optimal solutions.
+The weight $\lambda$ balances the competing goals and can be used to create an approximate Pareto frontier.